tienfeek/chute-tutorials/Android/Multi-Image Picker Tutorial/README.md

 MultiImagePickerTutorialApp can also be neglected by registering MultiImagePickerApp into the manifest instead of MultiImagePickerTutoiralApp if the developer doesn't have the need for extending the Application class.

 ##MultiImagePickerTutorialActivity.java
-This class is an Activity class that contains a "Select Photos" button.
+This Activity class contains a "Select Photos" button.
 When the button is clicked, ChoosePhotosActivityIntentWrapper starts MultiImagePickerActivity.
 ChoosePhotosActivityIntentWrapper is a wrapper class that wraps the parameters needed for the intent.

 <pre><code>
 @Override